Associate Professor

 For a complete list of my publications, please visit my Google Scholar page.

-ACM ASSETS 2024 (to appear).
+ACM ASSETS 2024.

 This paper presents TwIPS, a texting application powered by large language models designed to simplify conversational nuances for autistic users, improving accessibility and ease of communication.